khashayarghajar/README/CONTRIBUTING.md

 # ⚠️ Contribution Guidelines #
-- Reporting a Bugs and issues .
+- Reporting a Bugs or issues .
 - Request new features .
 - Submitting a fix .
-- add,remove,fix Tests .
+- add, remove, fix Tests .
 - Becoming a maintainer .

 - - - -